 At the Massachusetts Institute of Technology, Anusuya wrote her doctoral thesis on mathematical modeling of angiogenesis using feedback for cell ensembles and performed experimental validation on a microfluidic platform.
 She also spent a summer at the National University of Singapore, where she helped set up a new lab as part of the MIT-NUS collaboration.

-While earning her Ph.D., Anusuya worked in Africa and India on global health matters on multiple projects.
+While earning her Ph.D., Anusuya worked in Africa and India on multiple global health projects.
 She was a consultant for Surgeons OverSeas through G-Lab at the MIT Sloan School of Management, where she collaborated with surgeons to determine the value proposition of a surgical health module in Sierra Leone and evaluated medical needs on-site.
 Through other opportunities, she developed a database regarding supply chain for malaria prevention and treatment in Zambia and performed market sizing and related studies for a biometric-based medical record system in rural India.

 Anusuya has authored an extensive list of academic papers in the therapeutic areas of regenerative medicine, tissue engineering, stem cell therapy, biomaterials, microfluidics, modeling and simulation.